Patricio-Benglian/holbertonschool-simple_shell/README.md

  _getenv searches for PATH's direction inside the enviroment, and then returns the direction.
 Knowing where it is helps to read PATH's stored value.

 ### _which
- _which checks if the given command exits within the current PATH.
+ _which checks if the given command exists within the current PATH.

 ## exec_func.c
  exec_func executes a command from filepath using given arguments.